 3- Banking- leaning inside the whole turn

-Leaning back- When standing on a slope people naturally lean back to keep their back vertical if they are not wearing skis.
-This is because their feet are too short to stand in a skiing stance perpendicular to the hill and not fall forward.
+Leaning back- When not wearing skis, people standing on a slope naturally lean back to keep their back vertical.
+This is because their feet are too short to stand in an athletic stance perpendicular to the hill and not fall forward.
 Leaning back can be done at the ankles and waist.
-But skiers also naturally tend to flex their knees too soon, too fast, and too far relative to their ankles which puts them on the back of their skis.
+But skiers also naturally tend to flex their knees.
+In skiing this can be too soon, too fast, and too far relative to their ankles which puts them on the back of their skis.

 Even on a flat surface, if people flex just the ankles without skis on they will fall forward, so it is hard to flex just the ankles.
 Skiers will also lean back: out of fear, because their feet can move ahead first before their body when starting, and boots can restrict ankle flex forward.
 Leaning back is the most common natural movement in skiing and causes most people to ski more on the back their skis.
 This is an instinct that all skiers have to continuously deal with, especially as as things get more challenging.

 Rotating- People naturally turn their upper body before their feet when walking, and they move this same way when skiing.
 Skiers have an even greater tendency to rotate when they are back and not using the front of their skis to help start the turn.
-Rotation reduces edging, and moves the upper body inside the turn.
+Rotation reduces edging, and moves the upper body inside the turn rather than keeping it moving into the next turn.

 Banking- Once skiers rotate, their hip often moves forward with their shoulder which restricts the upper body from progressively tipping to the outside of the turn; this tipping is also called angulation.
 Progressively tipping: increases the edge angle, directs force more into the slope, and keeps the upper body moving toward the next turn.